 I’m a writer, book reviewer and former literary festival director from Aotearoa New Zealand.
 I love music and started playing bass guitar in rock bands when I was 15, but these days I spend more time listening than playing.
 When I was young, I tried to ride every horse I met and could often be found galloping bareback along a beach with the wind in my hair.
 I was a passionate reader, and my books of choice were usually fantasy like CS Lewis’s Narnia books or Susan Cooper’s The Dark is Rising, or endless pony stories like Patricia Leitch’s Jinny books or The Black Stallion by Walter Farley.

-Both my novels for young readers reflect my love for, and obsession with, Scottish folklore – the weirder the better.
 I have also published two novels for adult readers, The Sound of Butterflies and Magpie Hall.

 MORE BACKGROUND

-Rachael gained a Masters in Creative Writing from the International Institute of Modern Letters at Victoria University in 2001.
+Rachael has a BA from Auckland University and gained a Masters in Creative Writing from the International Institute of Modern Letters at Victoria University in 2001.
 Her first novel for adults, The Sound of Butterflies, was published by in New Zealand by Random House, in the US by William Morrow, and in the UK by Picador; it was also translated into eight languages and won the award for best first novel at the 2007 Montana New Zealand Book Awards.
+Her second novel, Magpie Hall, was published in 2009 and was longlisted for the IMPAC Dublin Literary Award.

 Over the years, Rachael has played bass guitar in six bands, worked in bookshops, radio, television and magazines, and was the programme director of the WORD Christchurch Festival for eight years until the end of 2021.
 The festival hosts hundreds of writers from around New Zealand and the world.